rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 With every new release of macOS and SwiftUI there are new features only available for the latest version of both.
 RsyncUI is compiled for macOS 12 and later.

-Features only avaliable on macOS 13 and later:
+Features only available on macOS 13 and later:

 - within the main view, double click on row for estimate and execute
 - within the Tasks view ( Add tasks),  copy and paste tasks by shortctus `⌘C` and  `⌘V` and Edit menu